 Purchasing a Bail Bond

-There are two components to the purchase of a bail bond.
+There are two parts of a bail bond.
 The collateral portion and the premium/fee portion.

 All bail bonds must be secured by collateral with a value equal to, or greater than, the amount of the bond.
 Collateral can be defined as any property (real or personal) that has salable value.
 After the defendant has gone to all of his hearings and his case is disposed (completed), the bond will be exonerated and the collateral will be returned to its owner.
 In some cases we may be flexible on our collateral requirements.
 A fully collateralized bond carries the smallest fees.